Nasal administration

 Nasal administration, popularly known as snorting, is a route of administration in which drugs are insufflated through the nose.
 It can be a form of either topical administration or systemic administration, as the drugs thus locally delivered can go on to have either purely local or systemic effects.
-Nasal sprays are locally acting drugs such as decongestants for cold and allergy treatment, whose systemic effects are usually minimal.
-Examples of systemically active drugs available as nasal sprays are migraine drugs, rescue medications for overdose and seizure emergencies, nicotine replacement, and hormone treatments.
+Nasal sprays are locally acting drugs, such as decongestants for cold and allergy treatment, whose systemic effects are usually minimal.
+Examples of systemically active drugs available as nasal sprays are migraine drugs, rescue medications for overdose and seizure emergencies, hormone treatments, nicotine nasal spray, and nasal vaccines such as live attenuated influenza vaccine.

+Risks

+Nasal septum perforation

+A nasal septum perforation is a medical condition in which the nasal septum, the bony/cartilaginous wall dividing the nasal cavities, develops a hole or fissure.
+Nasal administration may cause nasal septum perforation by gradually injuring and ulcerating the epithelium, causing cartilage exposure and necrosis.

+Risk factors for shared drug paraphernalia

+Sharing snorting equipment (nasal spray bottles, straws, banknotes, bullets, etc.) has been linked to the transmission of hepatitis C. In one study, the University of Tennessee Medical Center researchers warned that other blood-borne diseases such as HIV could be transmitted as well.

 Advantages

 The nasal cavity is covered by a thin mucosa which is well vascularised.
 Therefore, a drug molecule can be transferred quickly across the single epithelial cell layer directly to the systemic blood circulation without first-pass hepatic and intestinal metabolism.
-The effect is often reached within 5 min for smaller drug molecules.
-Nasal administration can therefore be used as an alternative to oral administration, by crushing or grinding tablets or capsules and snorting or sniffing the resulting powder, providing a rapid onset of effects.
-If a fast effect is desired or if the drug is extensively degraded in the gut or liver, drugs which are poorly absorbed orally can also be given by this route.
+The effect is often reached within 5 minutes for smaller drug molecules.
+Nasal administration can therefore be used as an alternative to oral administration, by crushing or grinding tablets or capsules and snorting or sniffing the resulting powder, providing a rapid onset of effects if a fast effect is desired or if the drug is extensively degraded in the gut or liver.

 Large-molecule drugs can also be delivered directly to the brain by the intranasal route, the only practical means of doing so, following the olfactory and trigeminal nerves (see section below), for widespread central distribution throughout the central nervous system with little exposure to the blood.
 This delivery method to the brain was functionally demonstrated in humans in 2006, using insulin, a large peptide hormone that acts as a nerve growth factor in the brain.